 On the Straight and Narrow

-Hundreds of offenders and ex-prisoners are being given a second chance with our new driving programme aimed at helping young people off the pathway to prison and a life of crime.
+Thousands of offenders and ex-prisoners are being given a second chance with our driving programme aimed at helping young people off the pathway to prison and a life of crime and into work.

-NZ Howard League for Penal Reform CEO Mike Williams says the programme, which costs about the same as keeping one person in prison for one year clearly works and leads to jobs for the participants.
+NZ Howard League for Penal Reform CEO Mike Williams says the programme, which costs about the same as keeping one person in prison for one year is cost effective and leads to jobs for the participants.

-“65% of Māori offenders have a driving offense as part of their initial jail sentence and about 5% of jail sentences are just for driving without a license.
-Over 80% of all jobs require a drivers’ license.
+“65% of Māori offenders have a driving offence as part of their initial jail sentence and a significant number of prison sentences are due to driving offences, including driving without a licence.
+Over 80% of all jobs require a driver licence.

 “There are no down-sides to this programme.
 We create safer, legal drivers, we help keep them out of jail and we make them employable; getting them off benefits.”

-A drivers’ license also gives them identification which is critial for getting a bank account, for signing up for a rental property, and for any other situation where ID is needed.
+A driver licence also gives people identification which is critical for getting a bank account, for signing up for a rental property, and for any other situation where ID is needed.

 Prepare prisoners to pass their learner license.